The Healthiest Beers to Drink: A Complete List [Updated 2023]

 It’s not beer, but it comes in a can, it’s carbonated, it has alcohol, and you drink it cold.
 It seems like it’s worthy of the list.

 While beer has long held the position as the preferred alcoholic beverage, there’s been a surge in the market for hard apple cider in recent years.
 Compared to light beers, hard cider typically contains more calories and carbohydrates.
 Unlike beer, which is sugar-free (unless the brewer adds sugar), hard cider contains sugar—sometimes, a lot of it.

-Hard cider is made with apples, which possess a myriad health benefits.
+Hard cider is made with apples or other fruits, which possess a range of health benefits.
 Plus, hard cider is darn refreshing.
 When choosing a hard cider, we recommend opting for dry cider, which is typically lower in sugar and calories.
-Here are a few of our favorite healthiest beers (I know, they are ciders 🙂 ):
+Here are a few of our favorite healthiest ciders:

 - Woodchuck Crisp Hard Cider (120 calories)

 - Michelob Ultra Light Cider (120 calories)